BananikXenos/PacketNET/README.md

     // Wait for a few seconds
     Thread.sleep(3000L);

-    // Broadcast the compressed packet to all connected clients using TCP server.broadcast(ProtocolType.TCP, compressedPacket);
+    // Broadcast the compressed packet to all connected clients using TCP & UDP server.broadcast(ProtocolType.TCP, compressedPacket);
+    server.broadcast(ProtocolType.UDP, compressedPacket);

     // Wait for a second
     Thread.sleep(1000L);